Always From Scratch

 Why Fry Meatballs

-Italian-Americans have so many different little variations when it comes to making fried meatballs.
+Italian-Americans have so many different little variations when it comes to making traditional Italian-American meatballs.
 Whether it is the type of meat, breadcrumbs or bread, fresh garlic or garlic powder, etc. But most importantly, some people bake and some people fry their meatballs.
-And some people cook them raw in the sauce almost like Italian Wedding Soup (these people are crazy).
+And some people cook them raw in the sauce, almost like Italian Wedding Soup (these people are crazy).

 The key differences between baking and frying meatballs are texture and flavor.
-When you fry the meatballs, they develop a crust on the outside which will intensify the flavor of the meatballs and the sauce that you cook them in.
-Baking meatballs will give you a much softer and tender meatball but won't develop a sear that is the signature flavor of Italian Fried Meatballs.
+When you fry the meatballs, they develop a crust on the outside (Maillard reaction), which will intensify the flavor of the meatballs and the sauce that you cook them in.
+Baking meatballs will give you a much softer and tender meatball, like Italian Meatloaf, but won't develop a sear, which is the signature flavor of traditional Italian fried meatballs.

 Ingredient Notes and Substitutions